ChillkroeteTTS/fischer/README.md

 # Fischer [![Build Status](https://travis-ci.org/ChillkroeteTTS/fischer.svg?branch=master)](https://travis-ci.org/ChillkroeteTTS/fischer)
-> Dedicated to Gerhard Fischer, one of the inventors of the hand held metal detector.
+> Named after Gerhard Fischer, one of the inventors of the hand held metal detector.
 Also the german term for a fisherman.

 Proper application monitoring and especially alarming is crucial to quickly identify failures in your production applications.
 However in an environment with many different metrics and applications maintenance and setup becomes a tedious task.

 Fischer aims to keep you up to date about any unusual behaviour of your metrics while keeping the configuration effort minimal.
-Thus it enables you to focus on further development of your application instead of watching on your metrics the whole day.
+It thus enables you to focus on developing your application instead of watching all day long on your metrics.

 Fischer uses an anomaly detection algorithm based on a normal distribution fitted to historical data of your metrics.
 Currently only prometheus is configurable as data source, but more such as graphite will follow.